List of Underdog characters: Simon Bar Sinister

-Simon Bar Sinister is a mad scientist.
-(A bend sinister—sometimes, inaccurately, called a bar sinister—is a diagonal line in heraldry that can indicate that the bearer is a bastard by birth.)
-He is the wickedest man in the world, precedes all his commands with “Simon Says,” and has an assistant named Cad Lackey.
+Simon Bar Sinister (voiced by Allen Swift in the series; portrayed by Peter Dinklage in the film) is a mad scientist.
+He is the wickedest man in the world, precedes all his commands with "Simon Says", and has an assistant named Cad Lackey.
 It is Simon Bar Sinister's ambition to rule the world, but, each time, Underdog defeats him.
+Sinister is named for a bend sinister, a diagonal line in heraldry that can indicate that the bearer is a bastard by birth and is sometimes erroneously called a bar sinister.